aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-headers-and-footers/_index.md

 ## 2. Setting Up Your Java Environment

 Before you start using Aspose.Words, make sure you have your Java development environment set up correctly.
-You can find the necessary setup instructions on the official Aspose.Words documentation page: [Aspose.Words Java Documentation](https://reference.aspose.com/words/java/).
+You can find the necessary setup instructions on the Aspose.Words documentation page: [Aspose.Words Java Documentation](https://reference.aspose.com/words/java/).

 ## 3. Creating a New Document